-4.3 Rail Traffic Departing the Authority
+4.3.
+Rail Traffic Departing the Authority

-The Pilot must get the Network Controller's Authority for Rail Traffic to exit an LPA or WoTA.
+The Pilot must get the Network Controller's authority for Rail Traffic to exit a Work on Track Authority.

-The Pilot must tell the Network Controller and Possession Protection Officer or Protection Officer when the Rail Traffic has exited the LPA or WoTA.
+The Pilot must tell the Network Controller and Possession Protection Officer or Protection Officer when the Rail Traffic has exited the Work on Track Authority.